devab2081/ethical-hacking-daily-log/Day-10/explain.md

-# Simple Explanation – Day 10
+# Security Tools Overview – Simple Explanation (Day 10)

-This file explains today's topic in simple terms for beginners.

-## What is this topic about?
+## What Are Security Tools?
--
+Security tools are software programs that help identify weaknesses in systems and applications.

-## Why is it important?
+## Why Are Tools Used?
+Tools save time and help automate repetitive security checks.
+They assist security professionals in analysis and testing.

+## Examples of Security Tools
+- Network scanning tools
--
+- Web application testing tools

-## How it is used in security?
--
+- Browser-based analysis tools

+## Important Note for Beginners
+Tools should never be used on real systems without permission.
+Understanding the concept behind each tool is more important than learning commands.

+## Learning Tip
+Start by understanding what a tool does and why it is used.
+Practical usage should be done only in legal labs and learning environments.